 NEW datasets are forthcoming in 2015!
-Please visit the Geocoded Datasets page for a listing of datasets that identify the precise, subnational locations of aid projects, and the Donor Datasets page for a listing of non-DAC datasets (e.g. China) and other donor-specific datasets (e.g. USAID).
+Please visit the Donor Datasets page for a listing of non-DAC datasets (e.g. China) and other donor-specific datasets (e.g. USAID).
 These pages will be updated throughout the year.
-During the second quarter of 2015, AidData will also release its 3.0 Research Release, which consists of approximately 1.4 million project records from 90+ donors.
+Later in 2015, AidData will also release its 3.0 Research Release, which consists of approximately 1.4 million project records from 90+ donors.
 This is an update to AidData's 2.1 Research Release, reflecting changes in our project-level database through January 2015.
 The 3.0 update will include over 100,000 new project-level records.

 AidData Research Release 2.1

 Contents: AidData's Research Release 2.1 is a snapshot of the AidData's entire project-level database from February 2012.
 This database includes over 1 million aid activities funded by more than 80 donors from the 1940s to present.
 AidData Research Releases are particularly useful for researchers because they are static versions of the data that allow for replication and comparison.
 AidData’s goal is to publish updated research releases on an annual basis (or more frequently if appropriate).
 For detailed information about this data set, see the AidData User’s Guide.